bregman-arie/system-design-notebook/README.md

 <img src="images/system_design_notebook.png"/>
 </p>

-> A curated collection of resources and exercises to help you learn about system design
+> An open source project to help you learn about system design step by step

 **NOTE:** The work on this repo is still in progress.
 Some information might be lacking or missing at this point.